 Are you dreaming of visiting Zambia?
 Let us show you some of the best lodges and camps in the country!

 Before we show you some of the lodges in Zambia, let us start by introducing you to a map of the country and which parts we visited.
 This can be your first orientation when it comes to planning your Zambia trip.
+In 2019 we visited Lusaka, South Luangwa National Park, Lower Zambezi National Park and Livingstone and in 2023 we also travelled to Kafue National Park and the famous Busanga Plains.

-4.)
-Livingstone, Victoria Falls:
+Livingstone – Victoria Falls:

 Last but not least we flew to Livingstone to visit the famous Victoria Falls!
 We stayed in Livingstone for 2 nights.
-Here you can not only see the “smoke that thunders” (how locals call the falls), but also visit some of the last rhinos of Zambia!
+Here you can not only see the “smoke that thunders” (how locals call the falls), but also visit some of the last rhinos of Zambia.

 Zambia’s wildlife is among the most abundant in all of Africa!